-With a promise of succulent red meat and fine bottles of wine – focal points to many a good meal – on the menu, a visit to an Argentinian restaurant isn’t just a trip, but a culinary pilgrimage.
+With a promise of succulent red meat and fine bottles of wine – focal points to many a good meal – on the menu, a visit to an Argentinian restaurant isn’t just a treat, but a culinary pilgrimage.

-However, those who dig a little deeper will see this vast South American country has so much more to offer the gastronomic world.
+However, those who dig a little deeper will see that this vast South American country has so much more to offer the gastronomic world.

-When it comes to eating meat at an Argentinian restaurant, we can confidently say that you should believe all of the hype you hear.
+When it comes to eating meat at an Argentinian restaurant, you should believe all of the hype you hear.
 Prepared and cooked in a traditional way, tucking into a piece of red meat at an Argentinian eatery is dining at its purest form.

 The perfect accompaniment to a well-cooked steak, chimichurri is a delicious South American condiment or marinade classically made with chopped parsley, garlic, olive oil, oregano and a splash of wine vinegar.

-Seasoned with a mix of herbs and spices, provoleta is usually served as a starter or side dish, but vegetarians dining at an Argentinian restaurant can also choose to order a larger serving as a main course.
+Seasoned with a mix of herbs and spices, provoleta is usually served as a starter or side dish.
+However, vegetarians dining at an Argentinian restaurant can also choose to order a larger serving as a main course.

 Malbec or Bonarda wine

 Depending on the recipe, empanadas can be filled with anything from beef and peppers to olives and spinach.
 Wonderfully crafted, homemade empanadas are a sight to behold.

-A warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas, ingredients in a traditional locro include hominy, beef, and vegetables such as potato and squash.
+A warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas, ingredients in a traditional locro include hominy, beef and vegetables such as potato and squash.